-Diagnostic behavior IV. leasured value sta Device diagnosis (configurable) Quality Quality Substatus Coding (hex) Category (NE107) (fixed assignment) Alarm BAD Process related 0x28 to 0x2B F (Failure) Invalid process condition Warning UNCERTA IN Process related 0x78 to 0x7B S (Out of specification) Invalid process condition Logbook entry only GOOD ok 0x80 to 0x8E Off GOOD
+Diagnostic behavior IV. leasured value st Device diagnosis (configurable) Quality Quality Substatus Coding (hex) Category (NE107) (fixed assignment) Alarm BAD Process related 0x28 to 0x2B F (Failure) Invalid process condition Warning UNCERTA IN Process related 0x78 to 0x7B S (Out of specification) Invalid process condition Logbook entry only GOOD ok 0x80 to 0x8E Off GOOD

-12.7 Overview of diagnostic information
+Overview of diagnostic information 12.7

-- The amount of diagnostic information and the number of measured variables affected increase if the measuring device has one or more application packages. - In the case of some items of diagnostic information, the diagnostic behavior can be changed.
+- The amount of diagnostic information and the number of measured variables affected increase if the measuring device has one or more application packages. - All of the measured variables affected in the entire Promass instrument family are always listed under "Measured variables affected".
+The measured variables available for the device in question depend on the device version.
+When assigning the measured variables to the device functions, for example to the individual outputs, all of the measured variables available for the device version in question are available for selection. - In the case of some items of diagnostic information, the diagnostic behavior can be changed.
 Change the diagnostic information $\rightarrow \implies 179$